AU-BCE-EE/course-modelling-2025/terms.md

 1. Shell balance

 # Solution methods
-The following terms are important for how we solve models
+The following terms are important for how we solve models.

 1. Discretization
 1. Method of lines